Tracy Morgan “Working It Out”

-Tracy Morgan is one of the most respected comedians in his field.
-Starring for seven seasons on NBC’s Emmy and Golden Globe Award-winning 30 Rock, Morgan appeared opposite Tina Fey and Alec Baldwin as “Tracy Jordan,” the unpredictable star of Lemon’s (Fey) hit variety show, TGS with Tracy Jordan.
+Tracy Morgan is one of the most well-respected comedians in his field.
+Known for starring on seven seasons of NBC’s Emmy and Golden Globe Award-winning 30 Rock, Morgan appeared opposite Tina Fey and Alec Baldwin as “Tracy Jordan,” the unpredictable star of “Liz Lemon’s” (Fey) hit variety show, TGS with Tracy Jordan.

-Another milestone for Morgan was reached in 2009 with the release of his first book, a compilation of studied anecdotes and some of the more serious moments that shaped him and his career entitled I Am The New Black.
+Another milestone for Morgan was reached in 2009 with the release of his first book, a compilation of studied anecdotes and some of the more serious moments that shaped him and his career, I Am the New Black.

-Morgan has also had the opportunity to be a part of some of the most successful animated films in recent years.
+Morgan has also been part of some of the most successful animated films in recent years.
 In 2009, he made his animation debut lending his voice for Jerry Bruckheimer’s G-Force, a combination live-action/CG film.
-The film opened number one in US box offices and was celebrated by audiences worldwide.
+The film opened No. 1 in US box office sales and was celebrated by audiences worldwide.

 He went on to join Saturday Night Live in 1996 where he appeared for seven seasons and created such memorable characters as “Astronaut Jones” and “Brian Fellows.”
-After leaving SNL, Morgan went on to star in his own comedy series The Tracy Morgan Show and voiced “Spoonie Luv” on Comedy Central’s Crank Yankers.
+After leaving SNL, Morgan went on to star in his own comedy series, The Tracy Morgan Show, and he voiced “Spoonie Luv” on Comedy Central’s Crank Yankers.

-Morgan currently resides in New Jersey with his wife their daughter.
+Tracy Morgan currently resides in New Jersey.

 Want to know more about how we do stand up comedy here at Carolines?
 Make sure to follow our Instagram for hilarious clips from our shows, and check out our upcoming shows so you don’t miss out!